arm/arm-toolchain/arm-software/embedded/docs/building-from-source.md

 ```

 To make it easy to get started, the above command checks out and patches the picolibc Git repo automatically.
-If you prefer you can check out and patch the repos manually and use those, see below commands.
+If you prefer you can check out and patch the repos manually and use those, see commands below.
 Note, the patching of the llvm-project fork is not done automatically.
 See [Divergences from upstream](#Divergences-from-upstream)
 If you check out repos manually then it is your responsibility to ensure that the correct revisions are checked out - see `versions.json` to identify these - and to apply the necessary patches from the [patches](patches) folder.